avirtuos/pi_zero/README.md

 <center>![alt tag](https://raw.githubusercontent.com/avirtuos/pi_zero/master/doc/img/pi_zero_pinout.jpg)</center>

+# Tutorials

+- bme280 - how to use the BME280 I2C Sensor to sample Temperature, Humidity, and Pressure to generate RRD Graphs and optionally publish to AWS S3 or an embedded web server
+- dht11 - similar to bme280 but using a DHT11 sensor and the 1-wire protocol
+- camera - a series of snippets to using the pi zero camera module including motion detection and a 3d printer monitor.
+- 3D Models - a set of handly stl files that you can 3d print to create cases for the various project tutorials in this repo.

 # The Good, The Bag, & The Fugly

 Like most people, I'm a fan of the Raspberry Pi Foundation and what they are trying to do, but also like most people...
 I'm forever wanting more from the Pi.
 I actually think its rather cripiling that they don't include wifi in every model given how connected our world has become...but thats a topic for another time.